What Is A Calcified Placenta?

 Just make sure you’re early as the crack of dawn for all your antenatal checkups and ultrasound scans!

-How Does A Calcified Placenta Affect The Baby?
+How Does a Calcified Placenta Affect the Baby?

 From what we have talked about, you now know that preterm placental calcification isn’t good for your growing baby.
 But let’s remember that this relies on the calcification grade and pregnancy stage.